OptimalLockdown/Covid19inEngland/docsource/FAQ.rst

 6. This prediction looks scary.
 Are you sure it is correct?
 Are there any caveats?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Of course we are **not** sure it is correct; nobody can predict the future and, moreover, every model is a simplification of reality.
+However, some models may be useful to have better understanding of possible outcomes of some phenomena, given some conditions.
+Therefore, you need to take into account that:

+- the predictions of this model are based on some :ref:`assumptions <5.
+What assumptions have been made in this model?>`, and if in reality these assumptions will not be satisfied (as the fact that restrictive measures will be kept in place for the prediction horizon), the forecast will most likely be invalidated.

+- Our predictions contain an uncertainty range, but what that uncertainty means is hard to be understood (as discussed :ref:`here <3.
+How should I interpret the uncertainty predicted by this model?>`).

+- The predictions eventually rely on the accuracy of the data the model was provided with; in emergency settings like this, data is a partial observation of reality.
+Our model tries to take that into account for some part (for instance explicitly modelling the confirmed cases as the ones who come into hospital, which is mostly true in the first phase of the pandemics in the UK), but of course it cannot do that perfectly.

+- As said above, every model is a simplification of reality, and this is clearly an extreme simplification, as it describes the whole population in England as if it was a well-mixed fluid, so that every person can interact with anyone else with the same probability.
+This is of course not the case, but models which describe in more detail are harder to handle and fit to the data.
+Moreover, this kind of *well-mixed* models are quite commonly applied in the epidemics settings, and they have shown to have a fair amount of predictive power, when the considered populations are large.
+We hope that this is the case for the present setting as well.

+.. write:
     - A short explanation about how models are always a simplification of complex reality.
     - About error.
     - About variation - are the graphs you show the average of a range etc?
     - Caveats - regarding the accuracy of data used.
 Regarding the assumptions you have made in the model (like people over 70 no longer meet anyone etc.) that are overly simplified?

 7. How can I get in touch with the researchers behind this study?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~